dvelopp/SpringAngularApp/README.md

  - Configuration page
  - User management module

-Application allows you to navigate accross the pages that you have access to.  *User management* module provides functionallity to create and modify existing users.
+Application allows you to navigate across the pages that you have access to.  *User management* module provides functionality to create and modify existing users.
 These users are used to login to the system.

 The application has the following traits: